 Some would make it over the walls and onto the helicopters.
 But only some.
 Most would be held at bay by U.S. soldiers—former allies—who pointed M-16s at them, cursed them, pounded their clawing fingers with rifle butts, and threatened to blow their heads off.
 I can still hear the voices of American embassy officials and their Vietnamese interpreters shouting: “Không ai sẽ bị tụt hậu!”
 (No one will be left behind) at the frantic throng outside the Embassy compound.

-I had arrived in Vietnam from my Tokyo base in January 1975, and except for a few weeks spent in Phnom Penh, Cambodia in late February and early March, I had lived in Saigon at the Continental Palace.
+I had arrived in Vietnam from my Tokyo base in January 1975.
+Except for a few weeks spent in Phnom Penh, Cambodia, in late February and early March, I lived in Saigon at the Continental Palace.

-By early April, the North Vietnamese controlled almost 75 percent of the country, and a palpable sense of doom enveloped Saigon.
+The North Vietnamese controlled almost 75 percent of the country by early April, and a palpable sense of doom enveloped Saigon.
 The city’s ubiquitous bars, famous for their “Saigon tea,” were mostly empty.
 Vendors selling “pho” and “cà phê sữa”(beef noodle soup and “white” coffee), beggars, and hundreds of homeless children had all retreated from the streets.
 While these were ominous signs, I knew the end was near when the Indian tailor on Tu Do Street, where I had gotten shirts made and changed dollars into Vietnamese piastres, began producing North Vietnamese and Viet Cong flags instead of American and South Vietnamese banners.

-“It’s the reality of the situation you see,” he told me matter-of-factly one afternoon.
+“It’s the reality of the situation, you see,” he told me one afternoon.
 “You do what you must to survive.
 You press chaps can leave; I cannot.
 Frankly, I am happy that this nasty affair is ending finally after so many terrible years.”

 The official length of the war is generally conceded to have been eight years—from 1965, when President Lyndon B. Johnson sent in the U.S. Marines, to 1973, when the Paris peace accord was signed.
 However, if you count the first advisers sent to Vietnam by Harry Truman in 1950, America’s involvement in S. E. Asia spanned three decades.
-During that time, about 3.1 million military personnel (including 7,200 women) served in Vietnam.
+About 3.1 million military personnel (including 7,200 women) served in Vietnam during that time.

 The human toll was staggering.
 By the time America’s active involvement in the war officially ended in 1973, it had claimed the lives of 58,183 American men and women.
 Another 304,000 Americans came home wounded, sometimes physically and sometimes mentally.
 One of every ten soldiers who served in Vietnam was a casualty.

 Vietnam was nothing if not intense.
-For example, Pentagon figures show that the average infantryman in the Pacific theater in World War II saw about 40 days of actual combat in four years.
-In Vietnam, the average infantryman saw about 240 days of combat in one year—a fact directly attributable to the helicopter, which allowed for much more rapid deployment of troops.
+For example, Pentagon figures show that the average infantryman in the Pacific theater saw about 40 days of actual combat in four years during World War II.
+In Vietnam, the average infantryman saw about 240 days of action in one year—a fact directly attributable to the helicopter, which allowed for a much more rapid troop deployment.